Jack Gentry (entrepreneur)

 Jack T. Gentry (December 6, 1923 – September 23, 2006) was an American soldier, engineer, and entrepreneur..
 He was the founder and former president of Positronic, a manufacturing company based in Springfield, Missouri.

 Early life

 Gentry was born on December 6, 1923, in Kansas City, Kansas, to Rose Adlesh and Dewey Gentry.
 Jack attended high school at Wyandotte High School.
 He attended Kansas City Junior College (now Metropolitan Community College in Missouri).
-A day after his 18th birthday, Pear Harbor was attacked by the Imperial Japanese Navy; he then decided to enlist in United States Navy.
+A day after his 18th birthday, Pearl Harbor was attacked by the Imperial Japanese Navy; he then decided to enlist in United States Navy.

 Military career

 World War II

 Knowing that his future plans would be altered by the war, Gentry decided to enlist in the United States Navy.
 He volunteered to serve in the V-5 Naval Aviation Program in June 1942.
 He was trained as a civilian pilot for two months in Maryville, Missouri.
 After the two-month training period, he was ordered to attend boot camp training in Athens, Georgia.
 This lasted 16 weeks.
 After that, Gentry was transferred to Norman, Oklahoma, for three additional months of training.
 He completed his training in Corpus Christi, Texas, and began serving as a naval aviator with the United States Marine Corps.
 His first assignment was in Ft.
 Lauderdale, Florida, where he trained as a torpedo bombing pilot.
 He was then assigned to Goleta near Santa Barbara, California, joining a squadron of torpedo bombers in preparation for an overseas assignment.
 His final assignment was in the South Pacific and he was eventually released from active duty in January 1945 as a first lieutenant.